Resident & Family Information

-As the first Pioneer Home, Sitka’s history is woven into the fabric of Alaska.
-While the building has been renovated and modernized, it still holds dear the legacy of Alaska’s Pioneers.
-Sitka Pioneer Home is licensed for 75 beds.
-To read more about this home, follow the link to the Sitka Pioneer Home (http://dhss.alaska.gov/daph/Pages/sitka/default.aspx).
+As the site of the first Pioneer Home, Sitka’s history is woven into the fabric of Alaska.
+While the current 75-bed home, built in the 1930s, has been renovated and modernized, it still holds dear the legacy of Alaska’s pioneers.

 Levels of Care

 • Level I services include housing, meals, emergency assistance, and opportunities for recreation, home activities, and events.
-Monthly Rate: $2,350
+Monthly rate: $2,588

 • Level II services include all Level 1 services plus medication administration, health related services, and staff assistance, including assistance with activities of daily living, supervision, and reminders.
 Level II does not provide assistance during the night shift.
-Monthly Rate: $4,260
+Monthly rate: $4,692

-• Level III services include all the services of Level I and Level II, with 24 hour hands-on assistance provided.
-Monthly Rate: $6,170
+• Level III services include all the services of Level I and Level II, with 24-hour hands-on assistance provided.
+Monthly rate: $6,795

 Coinciding with the increased age of residents at admission, the majority of residents receive Level III care.
 As of October 2014, Level III residents made up 56% of the Home population.

 • Assistance with ‘Activities of Daily Living’ (an assessment term), such as dressing and bathing.